matmarqs/odin-recipes/README.md

 # odin-recipes
-A learning project for web development
+A learning project for web development.
+Checkout [The Odin Project](https:///www.theodinproject.com).